darwinanddavis/DataPortfolio/spatial.md

 ### Tasks

-* Predicted animal movement and dispersal potential in space and time using simulation modelling with weather, microclimate, LIDAR, and geolocation data.
+* Built a spatial and bioenergetic simulation model for animal dispersal and movement integrated with weather, microclimate, LIDAR, and geolocation data.
 * Developed a simulation framework grounded in metabolic theory of energy and mass exchange.

 ### Outcomes